-Read the full review: Canon EOS 7D Mark II
+Read our in-depth Canon EOS 7D Mark II review

 This latest addition to Nikon’s DSLR lineup represents the biggest revamp we’ve seen in the D7xxx series since the D7000 replaced the D90.
 The combination of Nikon's 20.9MP sensor and EXPEED 5 image processing engine from the D500 in an even more compact and affordable body is bound to be a tempting prospect for both new and existing users.